-Using the Latin Modern fonts.
-These are not often installed as part of a TEX distribution, but can obtained from https://www.ctan.org/tex-archive/fonts/ps-type1/lm/ and mirrors.
-This uses fonts rather similar to Computer Modern, but is not so good on-screen as times.
+1m Using the Latin Modern (aka lmodern) fonts, usually installed even in basic TEX distributions.
+This uses fonts rather similar to Computer Modern, but is not so good on-screen as times and produces larger PDF files.

 The default can be overridden by setting the environment variable R\RD4PDF.
 (On Unixalikes, this will be picked up at install time and stored in etc/Renviron, but can still be overridden when the manuals are built, using make -e.)
 The usual default value for R\RD4PDF is 'times,inconsolata,hyper': omit 'inconsolata' if you do not have LATEX package inconsolata installed. 'hyper' is always enabled (with a fallback if LATEX package hyperref is not installed).